 A food diary helps you count carbohydrate along with blood glucose and insulin.
-This will help control the child's blood glucose levels and insulin doses.
+This information will help quick insulin doses to control blood glucose level.

 - 1. Try to complete over 3-5 days to help see any patterns with blood glucose levels. - 2.
 Write down all meals, snacks and drinks taken. - 3.
 Write down your child's blood glucose levels before and 2 hours after each meal, along with how much insulin was given. - 4.
 Try to fill in this food diary as you go along, as you might not remember everything later in the day. - 5.
 Bring the completed food diary to your next appointment with the dietitian.
 This can really help with fine tuning your child's insulin to carb ratios.